 Proposal vs. Contract: What's The Difference?

 Are you wondering about the key differences between a proposal and a contract?

-Understanding these essential documents is crucial for protecting your business and avoiding costly misunderstandings.
+It sets clear expectations about deliverables and pricing.
 On the other hand, a contract solidifies that agreement, legally binding both parties to the terms.

 In this guide, we’ll dive deep into the proposal vs. contract debate, explore when to use each, and help you draft documents that protect your business.